nearbycoder/react-boilerplate-with-testing/README.md

-# React ES6 Webpack Karma Boilerplate
+# React Boilerplate with testing

 Boilerplate for kick starting a project with the following technologies:
 * [React](https://github.com/facebook/react)